SAIA Burgess PCD EtherSBus Client+Server communication module

 Using command line interpreter is cool, but for debugging, you will need to launch and relaunch your node.
 Here is a minimal empty node implementation, stopable with <CTRL-C>

 from digimat.saia import SAIANode node=SAIANode(253) # customize your node here... while node.isRunning(): try: # using integrated node.sleep() will # handle CTRL-C and propagate node.stop() node.sleep(3.0) node.dump() except: break node.stop()

 Open your SAIA Debugger on this node, and try reading/writing some items.
 You can also use SBus clear requests with i,o,f and r items.
 For your convenience, you can run the demo node shown above with this simple command line

 python -m digimat.saia

-We have no way to test what ‘S-Bus gateway’ feature is.
+We have no way to test what the ‘S-Bus gateway’ feature is.
 When enabled, a PCD may be able? to expose S-Bus sub nodes on its EtherSBus interface.
-This “proxy” mode access is not supported yet.
+This “proxy” mode access? is not supported yet.